guardiansofit360-spec/restaurant/README.md

 ## Data Storage

-The application uses MySQL database for persistent data storage:
+The application uses JSON file storage for data persistence:
 - Users and authentication
 - Menu items and categories
 - Orders and order history